RillingDev/rilling.dev/source/_posts/creating-oscillators-with-javascript.md

 const audioCtx = new AudioContext();
 ```

-Let's add a basic oscillator to our context, using the [`OscillatorNode`](https://developer.mozilla.org/en-US/docs/Web/API/OscillatorNode) constructor:
+Then add a basic oscillator node to the context, using the [`OscillatorNode`](https://developer.mozilla.org/en-US/docs/Web/API/OscillatorNode) constructor:

 ```javascript
 const oscNode = new OscillatorNode(audioCtx, {